 With dCVV2, a new CVV2 number is dynamically generated at regular intervals and will only work until the next number is generated.

 For example, a dCVV2-enabled card might generate a new number every day at midnight.
 For the entire day, the cardholder can use that CVV2 number to verify their transactions, but once midnight rolls around again and a new number is generated, it will stop working and the new number must be used instead.

 The CVV numbers we’re used to seeing are printed in indelible ink on the backs of credit cards—how, you may wonder, are they supposed to get swapped out at regular intervals?

-The original concept for dCVV2 envisioned special cards with “digital ink” that would allow changing numbers to be displayed directly on the card surface.
-Some issuers offer these cards, but they’re more expensive to produce than regular credit cards, and there’s a cheaper option that many other issuers have embraced—using their mobile banking apps to generate dynamic CVV2 numbers.
+The original concept for dCVV2 envisioned special cards with tiny batteries and digital displays, allowing the card itself to display the current number.
+Some issuers have offered these cards, but they’re more expensive to produce than regular credit cards, and they have to be replaced whenever the battery runs out.
+Instead, there’s a cheaper option that many other issuers have embraced—using their mobile banking apps to generate dynamic CVV2 numbers.

 Checking a card’s CVV is one of a merchant’s first lines of defense against fraud.
 It won’t stop all of it, but imagine how many fraudulent transactions could get through if you didn’t use it.

 Checking dCVV2 provides even greater confidence that the cardholder and the purchaser are the same individual, because it would be extraordinarily difficult for a fraudster to get their hands on a valid dCVV2 code before it expires.